Reading Time: 3 minutes

-The ubiquitous chicken wing is ready for kick off and will most certainly win game MVP – Most Valuable Poultry – during the Kansas City-San Francisco Super Bowl at Hard Rock Stadium in Miami this weekend.
+The ubiquitous chicken wing is ready for kick off and will most certainly win game MVP – Most Valuable Poultry – during the Kansas City-Tampa Bay Super Bowl LV at Raymond James Stadium in Tampa on February 7.

-I had no idea there was such a body, but the National Chicken Council in the U.S., as cited by Forbes.com, reported in its annual “Chicken Wing Report” that they are projecting that Americans will consume “a record-breaking” 1.4 billion chicken wings during Super Bowl LIV weekend.
+I had no idea there was such a body, but the National Chicken Council in the U.S., as cited by Forbes.com, reported in its annual “Chicken Wing Report” that we can expect Americans will consume more than one billion chicken wings during Super Bowl, at least according to pre-pandemic trends.

 That’s billion, with a “B.” It’s an unimaginable amount.
 But at the same time, it’s testament to the enduring popularity of the snack.